National Rank: 18th

 Comm. v.
 Sazer Larson – A returning Iraqi war vet claimed that symptoms relating to post-traumatic stress disorder caused a hallucination that brought him back to the reality of war, when he actually pulled the trigger and killed an old high-school nemesis during a July 4th fireworks celebration.
 The question for trial: Was this first degree murder or an act caused by insanity or diminished capacity?

 Attorney Coach(es): Elliott M. Loew, Esq.

 Smith v.
-Lunatick Games – High school intern at successful computer gaming company with casual, informal work rules.
-Student alleges gender discrimination / hostile work environment and retaliation under M.G.L. c.
+Lunatick Games – A high school intern at successful computer gaming company with casual, informal work rules alleged gender discrimination / hostile work environment and retaliation under M.G.L. c.
 151B.
 Was the environment hostile or was the student unreasonably sensitive?

 National Rank: 7th

 Attorney Coach(es): Jack Mikels, Esq. and Michael Tuteur, Esq.